SystemsApproach/private5g/software/directory.rst

 set of touchpoints for customizing the configuration.
 All of these customizations are recorded as a set of *blueprints* that govern how Aether is deployed.
-(See the `blueprints <https://github.com/SystemsApproach/aether-onramp/tree/master/blueprints>`_ directory of the OnRamp repo for the currently available sets.)
+(See the `blueprints <https://github.com/SystemsApproach/aether-onramp/tree/master/blueprints>`_ directory of the OnRamp repo for the currently available set.)